-For most people, their mortgage is the single biggest debt they will take on during their life.
-Where possible, it can be tempting to overpay your mortgage, in order to pay off the full balance earlier.
-Whether you overpay regularly or on occasion is up to you, but the overall benefit is the same, mortgage freedom much sooner.
+For most people, their mortgage is the single biggest debt they will take on during their lives.
+Where possible, it can be tempting to overpay your mortgage in order to pay off the full balance earlier.
+Whether you overpay regularly or on occasion is up to you, but the overall benefit is the same: mortgage freedom much sooner.

 Overpaying your mortgage can be beneficial in numerous ways.
 You quickly build equity in your home, enabling you to access much better deals if you decide to remortgage or borrow more.
 In addition, repaying early can lead to significant savings in long-term interest payments and overall borrowing costs.

-With average monthly mortgage payments in the UK having now exceeded £750, this amounts to a lot of extra money in your pocket each month after repaying your mortgage early.
+With average monthly mortgage payments in the UK now exceeding £750, this amounts to a lot of extra money in your pocket each month after repaying your mortgage early.

 For example, each time you pay £100 into your pension pot, HMRC tops it up with a further £25.
 This increases to £50 for higher-rate taxpayers, who stand to benefit even more from the tax incentive.

-Each year, you can pay anything up to £40,000 into your pension pot, which in the course of several years could add up to significant pension savings.
+Each year, you can pay anything up to £40,000 into your pension pot, which, over the course of several years, could add up to significant pension savings.

 As touched upon previously, making the right decision means deciding what works for you.
 It depends entirely on whether you want to have more money in your savings when you retire or benefit from mortgage freedom.
 Both of which could make a huge difference to your financial security following retirement, though in somewhat different ways.